Skrivmaskinen/InfoVis-Alcohol-Students/README.md

 1. Open comandwindow
 2. cd to the project
 3. type 'http-server' in comandwindow
-4. go to the localhost webpage printed in the comandwindow
+4. go to the localhost webpage printed in the comandwindow, usually http://127.0.0.1:8080